Hoffman Estates, Ill. – Sears Holdings reported a steeper

 customers in Sears and Kmart stores; 2) providing our customers with a faster

 experience, more product choice, and easier ways to purchase, return and

 exchange using a combination of online, mobile and store based services and 3)

-expanding our Shop Your Way Rewards
+Shop Your Way Rewards

 membership by investing in and